Want to instantly relax? Do some deep breathing

 For example, you could make the decision to take 10 deep breaths first thing in the morning and last thing in the evening.

-You could also make a decision to do 5-10 deep breaths every time you go into a certain room, or at every stoplight, or before every meeting or appointment.
+You could also make a decision to do 5-10 deep breaths every time you go into a certain room, or at every stoplight, or before every Zoom or MS Teams meeting (or maybe it will be needed more after the meeting?)

 Simply tailor this deep breathing practice to what a day in your life looks like.
 Put sticky notes around as a reminder, or put an alarm on your phone.
-Again, you will know the best way to remind yourself to breathe…but be sure to breathe deeply.
+Again, you will know the best way to remind yourself to breathe…deeply.